 Personal Hygiene Products

 This is common sense but most brides are in a different state of mind the day of their wedding.
-Put them in your wedding day bridal emergency kit for just in case!
+Put them in your big day bridal survival kit for just in case!

 I don’t leave home without personal hygiene products anyways.
 So, this makes the most sense for a wedding day.